-The diploic veins (latin: venae diploicae) are large, valveless veins with a thin vascular wall in the diploe between the inner and outer layers of the cranial bones.
+The diploic veins (Latin: venae diploicae) are large, valveless veins with a thin vascular wall in the diploe between the inner and outer layers of the cranial bones.
 The diploic veins are connected with the cerebral sinuses by emissary veins.

-The main diploic veins that are found on each side of the skull are the following:
+The main diploic veins that are found on each side of the skull include:

 - frontal diploic vein,